 What are the prerequisites for registering to vote in Virginia?

-- 17 year olds who will turn 18 on or before the next general election (November 6th, 2018) can register now (The math is easy this year -- anyone born or on before November 6th, 2000).
+- Be at least 18 years old by the next general election.
+17 year olds who will turn 18 on or before the next general election (November 6th, 2018) can register now (The math is easy this year -- anyone born or on before November 6th, 2000).

-- Must have had their rights restored if have committed a felony.
+- Have had voting rights restored if have ever been convicted of a felony

 Click on the name of your high school below.
 The link takes you directly to the site of the Virginia Department of Elections where you can register to vote.

 By registering via your unique link, your school will get credit towards the Challenge!
-That's how we will keep track of how many students you have registered.
+That's how we will keep track of how many students have registered per school.

 Frequently Asked Questions